LightJason/lightjason.github.io/content/tutorials/environment.md

     }
     ```

-2. modify the [agent generator](/tutorials/agentspeak-in-fifteen-minutes/#your-agent-generator-class) and pass the environment to the agent constructor
+2. Modify the [agent generator](/tutorials/agentspeak-in-fifteen-minutes/#your-agent-generator-class) and pass the environment to the agent constructor.

     ```java
     public final class MyAgentGenerator extends IBaseAgentGenerator<MyAgent>